Contributing to the regional economy

-The Wright Center for Community Health and its affiliated entity, The Wright Center for Graduate Medical Education has proven itself to be a successful vehicle for responsibly stewarding local and federal funds into our regional economy through workforce production, job opportunities and employee and physician retention.
-The organization receives revenues from federal grants, hospital affiliations (residency and fellowship agreements) and reimbursements, IRB and research fees, interest and dividends, patient services, grant support, 340B drug pricing and various contributions.
-At the close of FY2017-18, operations reflected combined net assets of $13.9M.
+In addition, we are proud to serve as a successful vehicle for responsibly stewarding local, state and federal funds into the regional economy through workforce development, job opportunities and employee and physician retention efforts.
+As a non-profit, safety-net community health center, we are on the receiving end of financial revenues from local, state and federal grants, hospital affiliations (residency and fellowship agreements) and reimbursements, IRB and research fees, interest and dividends, patient services, 340B drug pricing and various contributions.

-Similarly, the organization's employees (and the employees of partners and suppliers) spend part of their take-home pay locally for housing, utilities, food, child care, entertainment and other routine household needs.
-In 2018, $48.4 million in value and $81.8 million in monetary output was infused into Northeastern Pennsylvania through spending, housing, utilities, etc., according to calculations by The Institute for Public Policy and Economic Development, Wilkes-Barre, PA.
+In 2019, $55 million in value and $93.3 million in monetary output was infused into Northeastern Pennsylvania through employee spending, housing, utilities, etc., according to The Institute for Public Policy and Economic Development, Wilkes-Barre, PA.

-All of our team members also give of their time and talents, participating in at least two community events per year, including charity 5Ks, food pantry drives as well as educational work at senior centers, with a variety of non-profit organizations.
-The organization also engages an active Auxiliary membership to lead special outreaches, make personal connections with patients and ease hardships.
-Our Auxiliary holds annual Purse Bingo and Trunk N Treat events, as well as hosts monthly food pantries and distributes gas cards to patients in need throughout the year.
+All of our team members also give of their time and talents, participating in at least two community events per year, including food pantries, blood drives and volunteer work with a variety of local non-profit organizations.
+We also have an active Patient and Community Engagement Council (PCE) that leads outreach and makes personal connections with patients to ease hardships, financial and otherwise.
+The PCE holds community food drives, coat giveaways, distributes gas cards and serves any patient in need.

-The organization is governed by engaged, community board members, including patients, representatives from educational institutions and community partners, local business professionals and medical providers to ensure effective oversight to uphold the public trust.
-Our board members are focused on initiatives to improve communication between patients, providers and learners; develop caring physicians who connect with and plant roots within the communities they serve; ensure non-discriminatory, comprehensive healthcare services are accessible to all, regardless of ability to pay; and proactively improve systems in pursuit of the Quadruple Aim— Outcomes, Access, Affordability and Joy.
+Our organization is governed by engaged, community board members, including patients, representatives from educational institutions and community partners, local business professionals and medical providers to ensure effective oversight to uphold the public trust.
+Our board members are focused on improving communication between patients, providers and learners; developing caring physicians who connect with and plant roots within the communities they serve; ensuring non-discriminatory, comprehensive healthcare services are accessible to all, regardless of ability to pay; and proactively improving systems in pursuit of the Quadruple Aim: Outcomes, Access, Affordability and Joy.